The Electrical Safety Authority

 ESA employees share a passion and conviction for improving electrical safety.
 Across the organization, all staff adhere to our code of conduct.

-The Safety and Consumer Statutes Administration Act and an Administrative Agreement with the Ministry of Consumer Services establish the legal framework for ESA’s operation as an Administrative Authority.
+The Safety and Consumer Statutes Administration Act and an Administrative Agreement with the Ministry of Government and Consumer Services establish the legal framework for ESA’s operation as an Administrative Authority.
 In addition, ESA is designated the Ontario Authority responsible for electrical safety by Ontario Regulation 89/99.

 We work closely with the Fire Marshal’s Office and the Coroner’s Office to produce an annual Electrical Safety Report that reinforces the ongoing requirement to take precautions when dealing with electrical installations.
 A dedicated Consumer Advisory Council assists us in preparing information and defining campaigns to protect the public from potential electrical hazards.